Undocumented Students and Financial Aid

 State Aid

 Undocumented students attending ENMU-Roswell are eligible for the Legislative Lottery Scholarship.
-More information regarding this scholarship is available on our Scholarships webpage.
+More information regarding this scholarship is available on our Scholarships page.

 Institutional Aid